ousaj/ousaj/README.md

 This is a profile where I'll be uploading projects, experiments, and things I'm currently working on.
 I'll be pinning more projects soon, but my favorite one thus far is this [Eulerian fluid simulation](https://github.com/ousaj/fluid-sim), written in Rust, using OpenGL.

-My main tech stack is Angular, Java and TypeScript, although I have experience in projects using Rust, C, and React.
+My main tech stack is Python and Rust, although I have experience in projects using TypeScript, Java and C.

 My favorite tools are neovim (btw), a terminal (anything with Bash), and plain-text files whenever possible.
 I keep it simple because that helps me understand the system better and lets me focus on the important problems at hand.